MalahatNation/governance-library/local-education-agreement.md

 b.
 Timely and relevant data is required to inform decision-making to support Nation Students.

 c.
-This agreement will be reviewed by both parties on a regular bases for updates as needed.
+This agreement will be reviewed by both parties on a regular basis for updates as needed.

 # 3. RESPONSIBILITIES & COMMITMENTS